mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 ## Backlog

-The mozilla.org backlog is populated in Taiga and identified in the Kanban board as 'Incoming'
+The mozilla.org [backlog](https://tree.taiga.io/project/malexis-mozillaorg-durable-team/backlog) is populated in Taiga and identified in the Kanban board as 'Incoming'.

 ## Board Details

 * Board columns:  Incoming | Research | Ready | In progress | Review | Done | Archived
 * How/when to cards move across the board*
 Cards are moved by any member of the team when a change in status is indentified.
-Chiefly this falls to the Program Manager, then to the individuals owning a card at the given moment until such time the state changes
+Chiefly this falls to the Program Manager, then to the individuals owning a card at the given moment until such time the state changes.
 * What does done mean*
 Done means a fully approved (Accountable/Approver) work item is complete according to the established Acceptance Criteria.
 Most commonly, but not exclusively, this means the results of the body of work are live on mozilla.org or blog.mozilla.org.